 The aroma of this rice is a huge part of why I love it so much, and people who study this stuff say that over 75% of what we taste actually comes from our sense of smell.
 One whiff of this warm pilaf and you’ll get it.
 Whenever I cook with almond extract I always take a minute to inhale straight from the bottle.
 Almond extract is one of the world’s great aromas, so indulge!

-As the rice cooks with the onions, spices, and almond extract, your kitchen is going to smell amazing.
-This is rice like you’ve never had it before ~ in fact you may want to serve the spiced rice as is, as a side dish for everyday meals.
-With or without the garnishes, this is fabulous.
+As the rice cooks with the onions, spices, and almond extract, your kitchen will smell incredible.
+This is rice like you’ve never had it before ~ so good you might serve it just as is for an easy side.
+Garnishes or not, it’s fabulous.

 Ingredients